openstates/documentation/api/v2/types.rst

 * ``featureFlags`` - reserved for future use
 * ``legislativeSessions`` - Paginated list (see :ref:`pagination`) of `LegislativeSessionNode`_ belonging to this jurisdiction's legislature.
 * ``organizations`` - Paginated list of `OrganizationNode`_ belonging to this jurisdiction.
+    * it is also possible to filter the list of children using the ``classification`` parameter

 See also: `Open Civic Data Jurisdiction reference <http://docs.opencivicdata.org/en/latest/data/jurisdiction.html>`_